Blazehue/personal-portfolio/README.md

-# This is my readme file for demonstration of the Portfolio website.
+# This is the README file for demonstration of the Portfolio website.

 This website is created using HTML and CSS to showcase Portfolio along with link embeds for Linkedin and Github.